Marker Logo

 this page online

-Photographed By Kevin W., March 4, 2015
+Photographed by Kevin W., March 4, 2015

-2. First Holy Mass Celebrated in California Marker
+2. First Holy Mass Marker

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on February 13, 2026.
 It was originally submitted on March 6, 2015, by Kevin W. of Stafford, Virginia.
-This page has been viewed 517 times since then and 24 times this year.
-Photos: 1, 2. submitted on March 6, 2015, by Kevin W. of Stafford, Virginia.
+This page has been viewed 807 times since then and 31 times this year.
+Photos: 1. submitted on February 13, 2026, by Craig Baker of Sylmar, California.
+2, 3. submitted on March 6, 2015, by Kevin W. of Stafford, Virginia.
+4. submitted on February 13, 2026.

 m=81238